Annie-XIE/summary-os/mirantis+xenserver+neutron.md

 OpenStack tenant can define their own L2 private network allowing IP overlap.

 * Internal network:

-As the word internal, this is only used in OpenStack, and traffic in these networks will not go out.
     * PXE: Every node will boot from PXE network and it is only used for creating/booting new node
     * Management network: This is primarily targeted for openstack management, it's used to access OpenStack services.